MicrosoftDocs/windows-dev-docs/terminal/customize-settings/profile-settings.md

 ### Custom tab title

 If set, this will replace the `name` as the title to pass to the shell on startup.
-Some shells (like `bash`) may choose to ignore this initial value, while others (`cmd`, `powershell`) may use this value over the lifetime of the application.
+Some shells (like `bash`) may choose to ignore this initial value, while others (`Command Prompt`, `PowerShell`) may use this value over the lifetime of the application.
 If you'd like to learn how to have the shell set your title, visit the [tab title tutorial](./../tutorials/tab-title.md).

 **Property name:** `tabTitle`